himashavalantina/datastorm_Nybble/README.md

 ```

 Access the dashboard at http://localhost:3000 to view interactive predictions, localized catchment data, and dynamic AI strategic insights

+*Note: The system is currently deployed serverless via Vercel.
+The decoupled architecture allows the React frontend to communicate directly with the live FastAPI production backend without requiring local execution.*

 GenAI Transparency Log
 ----------------------